MultiVu raises $7M seed round for its next-gen 3D sensor – TechCrunch

 MultiVu, a Tel Aviv-based startup that is developing a new 3D imaging solution that only relies on a single sensor and some deep learning smarts, today announced that it has raised a $7 million seed round.
-The round was led by crowdfunding platform OurCrowd, Cardumen Captial and Hong Kong’s Junson Capital.
+The round was led by crowdfunding platform OurCrowd, Cardumen Capital and Hong Kong’s Junson Capital.

 Tel Aviv University’s TAU Technology Innovation Momentum Fund supported some of the earlier development of MultiVu’s core technology, which came out of Prof. David Mendlovic’s lab at the university.
 Mendlovic previously co-founded smartphone camera startup Corephotonics, which was recently acquired by Samsung.